MLA Formatting

 • All margins should equal 1 inch

-MLA Page One Header
+MLA Page One Header (optional- teacher will specify)

 Works Cited Page Overall Formatting